naufalHaidar12342/naufalHaidar12342/README.md

 - ⚡ Fun fact: ...
 -->

+## About me

 - 🏫 Final year of Bachelor of Informatics at Universitas Dian Nuswantoro.
 - 📃 Currently working on paper as replacement for thesis that is required to graduate.
 - 🌱 Currently learns about Javascript (Next.js, React.js), Chatbot (RASA Platform, etc)
   - 🏖️ I'm taking a break from Android dev.
 I don't know yet when I come back playing with Android Studio 🤣😭
 - 👯 I’m looking to collaborate on website project.
 For android based project, I'm taking a break for now.